Art -- Nevada -- Reno

 Found in 13 Collections and/or Records:

 The Public Occasions Board records consist of correspondence, minutes, and Performing Artist Series announcements and programs for internationally known musicians, dance companies, and dramatic performances.
-Included is the book for the 1968 Sculpture Invitational exhibit for the University’s Second Annual Arts Festival Week.
-Of particular interest is the Survey of Cultural Activities in Reno-Sparks conducted by the Board in 1966.
+The collection includes programs, announcements, and flyers for various programs, the book for the 1968 Sculpture Invitational exhibit for the University’s Second Annual Arts Festival Week and the Survey of Cultural Activities in Reno-Sparks conducted by the Board in 1966.

 The Sheppard Fine Art Gallery in the Church Fine Arts Complex became Sheppard Contemporary [gallery] in the spring of 2013.
 It is the site for exhibits by visiting professional artists.
 Sheppard Contemporary records consist of marketing material for exhibits by visiting professional artists.